-Given the expected average life span of four to five years for western ringtail possums in undisturbed jarrah forest and sexual maturity at about one year of age, the reduction in survivorship from timber harvesting is expected to at least halve the reproductive output of females.
+Given the expected average life span of four to five years for western ringtail possums in undisturbed jarrah forest and sexual maturity at about one year of age, the reduction in survivorship from timber harvesting is expected to at least half the reproductive output of females.
 The ability of the population to recover from timber harvesting is therefore substantially reduced, at least in the immediate term (Wayne et al. 2000, Wayne et al. 2001).
-Changes to forest harvesting and management practices have been instigated to assist in mitigating such impacts (e.g. Conservation Commission of Western Australia 2013).
+Changes to forest harvesting and management practices have been instigated to assist in mitigating such impacts (e.g. Conservation Commission of Western Australia 2013) (refer to section 9 for further details).